In the beginning was the graffiti

 In this project, we aspire to archive all of Idlib’s graffiti and we launch, in this first stage, an archive of all the graffiti and murals that we were able to find online, in the city of Saraqib.

-More than 360 artworks will be presented on a Timeline, which will be periodically updated.
+More than 500 artworks are presented on a Timeline, which will be periodically updated.

 The Idlib Walls Timeline is the third project of The Creative Memory of the Syrian Revolution archiving project own production.